-Through our work in communities with providers and members, we understand the myriad barriers that our members face to living their healthiest life and accessing needed health care.
-While the factors that create barriers and inequity are multifactorial, the common thread to human cloth is that all of us want to be healthy.
+Through our work in communities with providers and members, we understand the myriad barriers our members face to living their healthiest life and accessing needed health care.
+While the factors that create barriers and inequity are multifactorial, the common thread in the human cloth is that we all want to be healthy.
 This axiom drives us every day to make this our reality.
-However, we also understand we alone cannot remove these barriers.
+However, we also understand that we alone cannot remove these barriers.
 We are a part of the solution for our members and will work with the larger community toward reducing health inequities and outcome disparities as part of the larger ecosystem.

-While our ARHOME members will receive the same insurance benefits as others who purchase a private health plan, ARHOME members will still need targeted efforts to address unique barriers that they face to health improvement.
-We have a strong understanding of barriers unique to this population and are committed to embedding a health equity framework across all operations, and points of contact.
+While our ARHOME members will receive the same insurance benefits as others who purchase a private health plan, they will still need targeted efforts to address the unique barriers they face to improve their health.
+We have a strong understanding of barriers unique to this population.
+We are committed to embedding a health equity framework across all operations and points of contact.
 We believe this health equity framework will result in better outcomes, reduced inequity and disparity in outcomes, and fewer marginalized individuals.
-The framework provides a roadmap for targeted activity within our universal quality improvement program, and for engagement and coordination with members, providers, and staff.
+The framework provides a roadmap for targeted activity within our universal quality improvement program and engagement and coordination with members, providers, and staff.
 Using this framework, we are focused on three priority areas: data and analytics, technology, and extenders and collaborators.

 Data and Analytics.
 We continually evolve our data and analytic capabilities by bringing new data, such as SDOH (Social Determinants of Health) and member screening and assessment data, into our analytic environments; and increasing the sophistication of our analysis by examining our data by race/ethnicity (imputation models, member self-reported, or otherwise), geography, and other factors.
-These actions help inform the development of interventions and the implementation of predictive modeling to identify individuals with whom we can engage to prevent and mitigate poor outcomes.
-We have a clear understanding that SDOH and Behavioral Health components significantly impact the overall cost of care.
-Individuals with concerns in these areas have a poorer quality of life and find themselves accessing the healthcare delivery system more inefficiently, either overutilizing low value care or underutilizing primary and preventive care.
+These actions help inform the development of interventions and the implementation of predictive modeling to identify individuals we can engage to prevent and mitigate poor outcomes.
+We clearly understand that SDOH and Behavioral Health components significantly impact the overall cost of care.
+Individuals with these concerns have a poorer quality of life and often access the healthcare delivery system by either overutilizing low-value care or underutilizing primary and preventive care.
 We intend to fully incorporate our granular understanding of the impact of these issues as we formulate our plan to address the member's journey toward overall improved health.
-We will assess guality measures by race/ethnicity and geography over time to inform action plans and assess progress in rural and minority communities to determine progress.
-By increasing the sophistication of our analytics, we are improving our ability to identify high-risk and emerging high-risk members for referral to case management and to develop more successful interventions and engagement strategies specific to population and individual needs.
+We will continue to assess quality measures by race/ethnicity and geography over time to inform action plans and assess progress in rural and minority communities to determine progress.
+By improving the sophistication of our analytics, we increase our ability to identify high-risk and emerging high-risk members for referral to case management.
+This allows us to develop more successful interventions and engagement strategies specific to the population and individual needs.
 We will continue to implement and evaluate interventions across the continuum of care and medical management to improve health outcomes in our members and the communities in which they live.
-Successful interventions will be scaled while others provide learning opportunities for population health management overall.
+Successful interventions will be scaled while others will provide learning opportunities for population health management overall.

 Technology.
 We seek to use the opportunity of technology now and in the future.
-We will expand our telemedicine options, especially in the behavioral health space, and support our members in developing digital literacy that enables them to access information, tools through our mobile app, and services online.
+For 2023, through a new vendor partnership, we will further expand our telemedicine options, especially in the behavioral health space.
+We will support our members by developing digital literacy that enables them to access information and tools through our mobile app and services online.
 For example, Arkansas Blue Cross recognizes that the expansion of telehealth among behavioral health professionals during the pandemic had positive impacts among low-access members.
-These positive impacts led to our decision to continue this expanded benefit beyond the pandemic.